hno2/blog/content/life/tension.md

 *    Repeat with reflection and refinement.
 *    Limit sessions to a maximum of 90 minutes.

+Mental load, or cognitive load, is a phenomenon that occurs when we switch between different tasks or activities.
+When we shift our attention from one task to another, our brains must adapt to new demands, and this transition incurs a cognitive cost.
+This mental load can manifest in various ways, such as a decrease in productivity, a rise in stress levels, and a potential decline in the quality of our work.

+To manage and reduce this mental load, strategies like time blocking, batching similar tasks, and setting boundaries for digital distractions can be immensely helpful.
+These approaches allow for more focused and sustained attention on a specific task, ultimately leading to improved productivity and reduced cognitive fatigue.

 Therefore esisting the urge to revert to our lowest impulses and desires is key.
 This requires establishing routines, embracing discipline, and building a system that supports our quest for excellence.
 Grit, or the ability to sustain effort without quitting, becomes our guiding light.
 By finding systems that enhance productivity and promote disciplined practice, we can make more intentional and effective use of our time.
 Without these systems, we risk falling back to the lowest common denominator.
-It is crucial to cut distractions for example social media, constant emails, and  messaging notifactions.
+It is crucial to cut distractions for example social media, constant emails, and  messaging notifications.
 Always ask yourself if immediate response and distraction are necessary or if you can transform these into routine proactive session.

-** Rework Mental Load

 ### Motivation Equation
 If you never get started nothing will happen, motivation is key.
 There are many formulas for motivation, I like Brian Johnsons motivational equation: